jackian30/whereteller-frontend/README.md

 ## How to Setup your .env

 - Get your google and facebook Oauth keys first (you're a developer so go do some research, I'm too lazy to put the instructions in here lol).
-Then put your id and secret keys on their respective variables under Auth Section.
+Then put your id and secret keys on their respective variables under Auth Section (Must be the same Oauth keys with the backend).